Which of the following best represents the skeletal structure of ... | Study Prep in Pearson+

 C

-A straight chain of four carbon atoms with the group attached to the terminal carbon
+A two-carbon chain with a bromine atom attached to one carbon (, ethyl bromide)

 D

-A ring of four carbon atoms with the group attached to one carbon
+A two-carbon chain with an ethoxy group attached to one carbon (, ethyl ethyl ether)

 Verified step by step guidance